chansey97/company-yasnippet-autoparens/README.md

 <img src="./demo-1.gif">

-2. For the original completion items (eg: dabbrev), a corresponding parentheses version will now be added to the completion list.
+2. For the original completion items (eg: dabbrev), a corresponding parentheses version will also be added to the completion list.

 <img src="./demo-2.gif">